-A. A typical day for me at Oracle Team USA always changes but when the wind is on point I usually have gym or some type of dry land work in the morning then breakfast at 9am at the base.
-We then have roll out, so that’s setting the boat up and putting her into the water by crane.
-We then have systems check on board followed by push off the dock to head out for the day of sailing.
-On a good day we can sometimes sail for up to 4-5hrs.
+A. A typical day for me at Oracle Team USA always changes but when the wind is on point I usually have a gym or some type of dry land work in the morning then breakfast at 9 am at the base.
+We then have roll-out, so that’s setting the boat up and putting her into the water by crane.
+We then have systems check onboard followed by push off the dock to head out for the day of sailing.
+On a good day, we can sometimes sail for up to 4-5hrs.
 The training I do now is very different to Ironman training.
-Its been a lot more strength based so that has meant a lot more time in the gym.
+Its been a lot more strength-based so that has meant a lot more time in the gym.

 Q. These boats are amazeballs, can you give us an idea of what speeds you are reaching in training and what it feels like?

 A. It’s a surreal feeling being on one of these boats.
 My position on the boat is number 1 so I actually face backwards.
-Its crazy to think how fast we travel along the water and powered by wind.
+It’s crazy to think how fast we travel along the water and powered by wind.
 Our speeds are all determined by our foils, so it always changes.
-Because we don’t just straight line our speeds are reduced.
-This is so we can maneuver the boat around the race course.
-It’s funny thinking I’ve gone from traveling on or in the water at a couple of knots to now our top speed just last week hitting 47 knots so that’s just shy of 90klm on the water wind powered.
+Because we don’t just straight-line our speeds are reduced.
+This is so we can manoeuvre the boat around the racecourse.
+It’s funny thinking I’ve gone from travelling on or in the water at a couple of knots to now our top speed just last week hitting 47 knots so that’s just shy of 90 km on the water wind-powered.